Plowsker/tails-i2pd/README.txt

 @ Updates @

 At some point you will need to update I2Pd.
-Current version: i2pd_2.39.0
+Current version: i2pd_2.44.0

 You will need to go to https://github.com/PurpleI2P/i2pd/releases and grab the link to the latest release.
-You should look for file which says something like buster amd64.deb.
+You should look for file which says something like bullseye amd64.deb.

 Now you have 2 choices.
-First choice is to do  systemctl stop i2pd  then   dpkg -i i2pd_XXXX-1buster1_amd64.deb where XXX is the numbers of the version.
+First choice is to do  systemctl stop i2pd  then   dpkg -i i2pd_XXXX-1bullseye1_amd64.deb where XXX is the numbers of the version.

 Second choice is to run  sudo apt-get remove --purge i2p* , add the new link to the install_i2pd.sh file and corresponding dpkg -i etc and rerun the script.